mark-hennessy/flow-vs-typescript/README.md

 * Code highlighting and built-in inspections: unchecked
   * This is unchecked because it slows down IntelliJ

-#### Type Declarations
-Preferences > Languages & Frameworks > JavaScript > Libraries
-* SpiderMonkey should already be in the list and enabled because the project contains a file called SpiderMonkey.d.ts

 #### ESLint
 Preferences > Languages & Frameworks > JavaScript > Code Quality Tools > ESLint
 * Enable: checked